ChristophervonKlitzing/boltzeval/README.md

-# boltzeval
+# boltzeval (Boltzmann evaluation)
-Implementation and pipeline for common Boltzmann and molecular dynamics evaluation metrics and visualizations to either visualize data or get comparison metrics.
+Implementation of common metrics, visualizations, and a modular evaluation pipeline for molecular Boltzmann tasks.

-# Metrics
+## Metrics
 Metrics for manual use are implemented under `boltzeval.metrics`.

-# Building and running an evaluation pipeline
+## Building and running an evaluation pipeline
 Evaluation is performed by composing a list of modular evaluation nodes.

-## Example
+### Example
 ```python
 from boltzeval.pipeline import run_eval, EvalData
 from boltzeval.pipeline.energy_hist import EnergyHistComparison